bhaaksema/guanaco-doc/index.md

 ## Limitations

 - **Guanaco cannot check whether a formula is a propositional tautology.** So Guanaco will count any application of $A1$ as correct.
+The user must use an external service to check whether a formula is indeed a propositional tautology.

 - **Guanaco does not support HS, HS $\leftrightarrow$, CO and CO $\leftrightarrow$ for more than two premises.** This is not a problem, but is it inconvenient for the user, because it makes certain proofs somewhat longer.